 - The most common adverse reactions in adalimumab clinical trials (>10%) were: infections (e.g., upper respiratory, sinusitis), injection site reactions, headache, and rash.

-CL-CTZ-100026 OCT 2025
+CL-AA-100002 OCT 2025

-Please see Prescribing Information for Cyltezo, including Boxed Warning, and Medication Guide.
 Please see Prescribing Information for Adalimumab-adbm, including Boxed Warning, and Medication Guide.
+Please see Prescribing Information for CYLTEZO, including Boxed Warning, and Medication Guide.